-These are the widely used positive displacement type flowmeters.
-They consist of a moveable disk which is positioned on a concentric sphere situated inside a spherical side-walled unit.
+These are the widely used positive displacement type flow meters.
+They consist of a movable disk which is positioned on a concentric sphere situated inside a spherical side-walled unit.
 Universally, they are employed as residential water meters.

 They exist in various sizes and capacities and can be constructed from a wide range of materials.
 Their typical size range varies from 5/8-in to 2-in sizes.
 They are ideal for pressure ranges around 150-psig with an upper limit of 300 psig.

 These types of meters exist in different designs.
 However, they all work on the same operating principle.
 These meters basically include uniformly divided rotating impellers with two or more compartments inside the chamber.
 The number of rotations of the impeller are counted and recorded in volumetric units.
 These types of meters are frequently employed in the petroleum industry.